Colchester: Medieval and Tudor periods

 By the 'New Constitutions' of 1372, a borough council was instituted; the two bailiffs who represented the borough to the king were now expected to consult sixteen ordinary councillors and eight auditors (later called aldermen).
 Even though Colchester's fortunes were more mixed during the 15th century, it was still a more important place by the 16th century than it had been in the 13th.
 In 1334 it would not have ranked among England's wealthiest fifty towns, to judge from the taxation levied that year.
 By 1524, however, it ranked twelfth, as measured by its assessment to a lay subsidy.

 Between 1550 and 1600, a large number of weavers and clothmakers from Flanders emigrated to Colchester and the surrounding areas.
-They were famed for the production of "Bays and Says" cloths which were woven from wool and are normally associated with Baize and Serge although surviving examples show that they were rather different from their modern equivalents.
+They were famed for the production of "Bays and Says" cloths which were woven from wool and are normally associated with baize and serge although surviving examples show that they were rather different from their modern equivalents.
 An area in Colchester town centre is still known as the Dutch Quarter and many buildings there date from the Tudor period.
-During this period Colchester was one of the most prosperous wool towns in England, and was also famed for its oysters.
+During this period Colchester was one of the most prosperous wool towns in England and was also famed for its oysters.
 Flemish refugees in the 1560s brought innovations that revived the local cloth trade, establishing the Dutch Bay Hall for quality control of the textiles for which Colchester became famous.
 The old Roman wall runs along Northgate Street in the Dutch Quarter.

-In the reign of "Bloody Mary" (1553–1558) Colchester became a centre of Protestant "heresy" and in consequence at least 19 local people were burned at the stake at the Castle, at first in front, later within the walls.
+In the reign of Mary I (1553–1558) Colchester became a centre of Protestant "heresy" and in consequence at least 19 local people were burned at the stake at the castle, at first in front, later within the walls.
 They are commemorated on a tablet near the altar of St Peter's Church.